 How do you like your chili?

-Personally, I like my with some cornbread.
+Personally, I like mine with some cornbread.
 I usually add a can of corn to those small cheap boxes at the grocery store and it comes out delicious.

 Other options: Over fries, potatoes or hot dogs.